 People who experienced institutional child sexual abuse that occurred in South Australian non-government institutions (such as church bodies, charities and community organisations) that have declared their participation in the Scheme may also apply to access redress.

-A list of institutions that have also committed to join the Scheme can be found here
+The NRS website publishes a list of institutions that have also committed to join the Scheme.

 Redress is an alternative to seeking compensation through the courts.
 The Scheme can provide three things: